Read time: 3 minutes

 Follow these tips to stay hydrated during pregnancy:

-- Keep a glass of water next to your bed and drink it first thing in the morning
+- Keep a glass of water next to your bed to drink first thing in the morning.

-- Keep a bottle of water in your bag or on your desk and sip regularly throughout the day
+- Keep a bottle of water handy to sip (and refill) regularly throughout the day.

-- Experiment with water to make it more interesting: a squeeze of lemon, lime or some fresh mint leaves can give it a subtle, welcome flavour
+- Try infusing water with different flavours to make it more interesting: a squeeze of lemon, lime or some fresh mint leaves are just a few refreshing options.

 Questions about feeding and nutrition?